 Buffer zone.

 No land-disturbing activity during periods of construction or improvement to land shall be permitted in proximity to a lake or natural watercourse unless a buffer zone is provided along the margin of the watercourse of sufficient width to confine visible siltation within the 25 percent of the buffer zone nearest the land-disturbing activity.
 This subdivision shall not apply to a land-disturbing activity in connection with the construction of facilities to be located on, over, or under a lake or natural watercourse.
-Refer to section 6.1, watershed protection overlay districts, of the town's UDO for primary and secondary buffers.
+Refer to section 6.1, watershed protection overlay districts, of the Town's UDO for riparian buffers.

 Unless otherwise provided, the width of a buffer zone is measured horizontally from the top of the bank (nearest the land-disturbing activity) of the stream or waterbody to the nearest edge of the disturbed area.
 The 25 percent of the strip nearest the land-disturbing activity must contain natural or artificial means of confining visible siltation.

 Graded slopes and fills.
 The angle for graded slopes and fills shall be no greater than the angle which can be retained by vegetative cover or other adequate erosion control devices or structures.
-In any event, slopes left exposed will, within 21 calendar days of completion of any phase of grading, whichever period is shorter, be planted or otherwise provided with groundcover, devices, or structures sufficient to restrain erosion.
+In any event, slopes left exposed will, within 14 calendar days of completion of any phase of grading, be planted or otherwise provided with groundcover, devices, or structures sufficient to restrain erosion.
+The angle for graded slopes and fills must be demonstrated to be stable.
+Stable is the condition where the soil remains in its original configuration, with or without mechanical constraints.

 Groundcover.
-Whenever land-disturbing activity is undertaken on a tract compromising more than 20,000 square feet, if more than 20,000 square feet is uncovered, the person conducting the land-disturbing activity shall install such sedimentation and erosion control devices and practices as are sufficient to retain the sediment generated by the land-disturbing activity within the boundaries of the tract during construction upon and development of said tract, and shall plant or otherwise provide a permanent ground cover sufficient to restrain erosion after completion of construction or development.
+Whenever land-disturbing activity is undertaken on a tract compromising more than 20,000 square feet, if more than 20,000 square feet is uncovered, the Person conducting the land-disturbing activity shall install such sedimentation and erosion control devices and practices as are sufficient to retain the sediment generated by the land-disturbing activity within the boundaries of the tract during construction upon and development of said tract, and shall plant or otherwise provide a permanent ground cover sufficient to restrain erosion after completion of construction or development.
 All seeding and mulch activities shall be stabilized with a tackifier, netting or other suitable material that secures the mulch.
-Except as provided in section 5-148(b)(5) of this article, provisions for a ground cover sufficient to restrain erosion must be accomplished 15 working days or 30 calendar days following completion of construction or development whichever period is shorter.
+Provisions for a ground cover sufficient to restrain erosion must be accomplished within14 calendar days following completion of construction.

 Prior plan approval.
-No person shall initiate any land-disturbing activity on a tract if more than 20,000 square feet is to be uncovered unless, 30 or more days prior to initiating the activity, a soil erosion and sedimentation control plan for such activity is filed with and approved by the town as outlined in section 5-145.
+No Person shall initiate any land-disturbing activity on a tract if more than 20,000 square feet is to be uncovered unless , a soil erosion and sedimentation control plan for such activity is filed with and approved by the Town as outlined in section 5-145.

 Fill material.
-Unless a permit from the state department of environment and natural resources division of solid waste management to operate a landfill is on file for the official site, acceptable fill material shall be free of organic or other degradable materials, masonry, concrete and brick in sizes exceeding 12 inches, and any materials which would cause the site to be regulated or a landfill by the state.
+Unless a permit from the Department’s Division of Waste Management to operate a landfill is on file for the official site, acceptable fill material shall be free of organic or other degradable materials, masonry, concrete and brick in sizes exceeding 12 inches, and any materials which would cause the site to be regulated as a landfill by the state.

 The land-disturbing activity shall be conducted in accordance with the approved soil erosion and sedimentation control plan.